 An autograph on a rookie card is always a strong recipe.
-When you throw a certified NHL player patch in the mix, you’ve got a real winner on your hands.
+You’ve got a real winner when you throw a certified NHL player patch in the mix.

 The 2013 Nathan MacKinnon SPx 151 Foil #209 has both the auto and the jersey (plus a limited print run of 249), which makes it a crown jewel in the MacKinnon pantheon.

 The card design is horizontal, with MacKinnon’s torso-up photograph in the center.
 He wears (you guessed it) the blue-maroon Avalanche uni, holding his stick parallel to the ice.

 A two-paneled player patch occupies the card’s right panel, with a “Rookie” graphic wedged between the patches.

 A whispy blue autograph is penned beneath MacKinnon’s image.
 The left side of the card includes the (/249) print run indicator and a silver Upper Deck logo.
 The backdrop is a combination of white and blue-grey graphics.

 The auto, patch, print run, and Upper Deck label make this a top-shelf MacKinnon RC.

 #5.
 2013 Nathan MacKinnon Panini Prizm RC #332

 SHOP EBAY NOW

 Prizms are among Panini’s stable of uber-reliable sets.
 They are among the best sports cards to invest in today, and you’d be wise to get your hands on the 2013 Nathan MacKinnon Panini Auto Prizm RC #332.